PizzaAllTheWay/Ship_Sim_rs/README.md

 # Ship_Sim
-A simple ship simulator made with ROS2
+A simple ship simulator made with rust